RedHatInsights/rhsm-subscriptions/deploy/clowder.md

   image tag.
 Note that currently Clowder has an enforced image pull policy of "IfNotPresent" so using a static tag (even "latest") is not a workable option.

-* In order to turn on sidecar support in an ephemeral environment:
-  `bonfire deploy-env -f deploy/rhsm-eph-clowdenv.yaml -n NAMESPACE`

 * When you deploy with bonfire during development, you'll want to specify the image and image tag you want to use like so: